bensoille/image-resize-lambda-s3/README.md

 ### Tracing
 Some metrics could be displayed in dashboards at *cloudWatch*.

-## Nice to have
+## Yet to be done

-- logs
-- tracing
-- deployment framework
-- CI/CD
+- build some *local* environment with SAM or localstack
-- auth
+-